Espadarana prosoblepon: Threats

 The emerald glass frog substantially declined in Monteverde, Costa Rica since the 1980s, though it has shown stability in other near areas.
 There may be multiple causes for the decline including habitat destruction, negative agriculture, chemical implementation and disease.
 Espadarana prosoblepon is threatened by Chytrid fungus (Batrachochytrium dendrobatidis) which causes chytridiomycosis that disrupts its skin and respiratory system.
-Some frogs tend to be less threatened by Batrachochytrium dendrobatidis due to the variation in their physiology.
-The emerald glass frog was able to persist during its decline which indicates high resistance to Batrachochytrium dendrobatidis.
+Some frogs tend to be less threatened by B. dendrobatidis due to the variation in their physiology.
+The emerald glass frog was able to persist during its decline which indicates high resistance to B. dendrobatidis.
 Another threat is a chytrid collapse, which is when the majority of the population rapidly declines while a few persist.
-There is very little information regarding predation but crabs and other small predators such as spiders have been reported to feed on Espadarana prosoblepon.
+There is very little information regarding predation but crabs and other small predators such as spiders have been reported to feed on E. prosoblepon.
 Generally, threats to the emerald glass frogs are related to its habitat such as deforestation, human intrusion and pollution resulting from illegal crop spraying.

 Conservation

-An example of conserving Espadarana prosoblepon is evident in Ecuador because its distribution overlaps with reserves such as the Mache-Chindul Ecological Reserve and the Cotacachi Cayapas Ecological Reserve.
+An example of conserving E. prosoblepon is evident in Ecuador because its distribution overlaps with reserves such as the Mache-Chindul Ecological Reserve and the Cotacachi Cayapas Ecological Reserve.
 It is also found in many protected areas in Colombia and within its range in Central America.
 The emerald glass frog generally has a wide distribution and consists of large populations which is why it has not attracted conservation efforts.